HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

 ### Deferred Launch SMART application
 This response type can be used to present a Card that indicates there is a SMART Application that can be launched at a future time to achieve some goal.
 In general for the REMS workflows, this card type will be used to defer launching of a SMART application for the purpose of registering providers or patients on a REMS program or for the collection of periodic clinical information to ensure the safe use of a medication as may be required by a REMS program.

 This suggestion will always include a "create" action for a Task resource.
-The Task will point to the SMART application to launch using a Task.input element with a Task.input.type.text of "smart-app-endpoint".
-The Task will include an additional Task.input element with a Task.input.type.text of "app-context" which will hold the application context to use to launch the SMART application with.
-The Task.code will always include the REMS specific 'launch-smart-app' code.
+The Task will be either a `task-ehr-launch` or a `task-standalone-launch` as defined by the [SMART App Launch IG](https://hl7.org/fhir/smart-app-launch/task-launch.html).
+The Task will point to the SMART application to launch using a Task.input element with a Task.input.type.coding.code of "smartonfhir-application".
+The Task will include an additional Task.input element with a Task.input.type.coding.code of "smartonfhir-appcontext" which will hold the application context to use to launch the SMART application with.

 <table class="grid">
   <thead>
     <tr>
-      <th>REMS Profiles</th>
+      <th>SMART Task Profiles</th>
       <th>US Core Profiles</th>
     </tr>
   </thead>
   <tr>
-    <td><a href="StructureDefinition-profile-rems-task.html">profile-task-smart-application</a></td>
+    <td><a href="https://hl7.org/fhir/smart-app-launch/task-launch.html">task launch</a></td>
     <td/>
   </tr>
 </table>